ovh/docs/pages/cloud/storage/object_storage/pcs_pcs_syno/guide.en-ie.md

 ---
 title: Object Storage Swift - Synchronise Synology NAS with Object Storage
 excerpt: Find here how to synchronise a Synology NAS with Object Storage
-updated: 2021-10-27
+updated: 2023-05-22
 ---

-**Last updated 27th October 2021**
+**Last updated 22nd May 2023**

 ## Objective

-[Synology DiskStation Manager 6.0](https://www.synology.com/en-global/dsm/6.0beta){.external} provides a tool for synchronisation with different cloud solutions.
+Synology DiskStation Manager 7.0 provides a tool for synchronisation with different cloud solutions.

-This is compatible with the OVHcloud Public Cloud Object Storage and lets you back up your data and access it from any location.
-This guide explains how to configure DiskStation Manager 6.0 so that you can synchronise your NAS files and your Object Storage.
+It is compatible with the OVHcloud Public Cloud Object Storage and lets you back up your data and access it from any location.
+This guide explains how to configure DiskStation Manager 7.0 so that you can synchronise your NAS files and your Object Storage.

+> [!primary]
+>
+> DiskStation Manager 6 is not compatible with OVHcloud Public Cloud Object Storage.
+>

-## Prerequisites
+## Requirements

 - [Create an Object Storage container](/pages/cloud/storage/object_storage/pcs_create_container)
 - [Configure an Openstack user](/pages/platform/public-cloud/create_and_delete_a_user#creating-an-openstack-user)

 ## Instructions

-### DiskStation Manager 6.0 configuration
+### DiskStation Manager 7.0 configuration

 > [!warning]
 >
 > Synology solutions such as DiskStation or Hyperbackup are not compatible with the Public Cloud Archive solution.
 >